History of Solar System formation and evolution hypotheses: Alternative hypotheses

 However plausible it may appear at first sight, the nebular hypothesis still faces the obstacle of angular momentum; if the Sun had indeed formed from the collapse of such a cloud, the planets should be rotating far more slowly.
 The Sun, though it contains almost 99.9 percent of the system's mass, contains just 1 percent of its angular momentum, meaning that the Sun should be spinning much more rapidly.

 Tidal hypothesis

-Attempts to resolve the angular momentum problem led to the temporary abandonment of the nebular hypothesis in favor of a return to "two-body" hypotheses.
+Attempts to resolve the angular momentum problem led to the temporary abandonment of the nebular hypothesis in favor of a return to "two-body" hypothesis.
 For several decades, many astronomers preferred the tidal or near-collision hypothesis put forward by James Jeans in 1917, in which the approach of some other star to the Sun ultimately formed the solar system.
 This near-miss would have drawn large amounts of matter out of the Sun and the other star by their mutual tidal forces, which could have then condensed into planets.
 In 1929, astronomer Harold Jeffreys countered that such a near-collision was massively unlikely.
 American astronomer Henry Norris Russell also objected to the hypothesis by showing that it ran into problems with angular momentum for the outer planets, with the planets struggling to avoid being reabsorbed by the Sun.